stevefielding/tensorflow-anpr/README.md

 The double stage detector detects plates in the first inference stage, crops the detected plate from the image, passes the cropped plate image to the second inference stage, which detects plate characters.
 The double stage detector uses a single detection model that has been trained to detect plates in full images containing cars/plates, and trained to detect plate text in images containing tightly cropped plate images.
+##### Object in object
+This two stage technique of using a single model to detect characters within plates could also be used to detect any object within another object.
+The two stage detector can perform inference faster than the single stage detector, because it can use simpler models such as SSD, rather than Faster RCNN, and it can use a smaller image size.
+For example, two stages of SSD based on Inception_V2, and 1280x960 image size can perform inference at 1.8 fps on a Titan-X GPU, whereas, a single stage of Faster RCNN based on Resnet_101, and a resized 300x300 image can perform inference at 15 fps on a Titan-X.
+The two stage SSD implementation opens the possibility of running on less powerful hardware, such as Intel i7-4790K CPU @ 4.00GHz with 16GB of RAM (2.9 fps), and Nvidia Jetson TX2 (2.8 fps).

 ##### mturk.html:
 Defines the web interface that will be used by the MTurk workers to label the images.